GLASS IN THE MEDITERRANEAN AND THE NEAR EAST

 This five-day course provides an introduction to archaeological glass, its typology, technology, composition and chronological development.
 It will be of interest to students, early career researchers and others who wish to engage with current research on ancient glass.
 It comprises daily lectures (20 hours), glass handling sessions, workshops/demonstrations on chemical analysis and scanning electron microscopy of glass, as well as a museum visit (10 hours).

-The course co-coordinators and instructors are Dr Yael Gorin-Rosen (Israel Antiquities Authority, Jerusalem) & Prof. Ian Freestone (UCL Institute of Archaeology, London) with contribution by Dr Carlotta Gardner (Fitch Laboratory, British School at Athens).
+The course co-coordinators and instructors are Dr. Yael Gorin-Rosen (Israel Antiquities Authority, Jerusalem) & Prof. Ian Freestone and with contribution by Dr. Carlotta Gardner (Fitch Laboratory, British School at Athens).

 The course is limited to 12 places.
-The successful candidates will be informed by mid February 2019.
-Post-graduate students are recommended to apply to their universities for financial support; limited funding will be available (to cover part of the fees) only for students who would otherwise be unable to attend and they should express their interest in such financial support in their application.
+The successful candidates will be informed by late March 2023.
+Post-graduate students are recommended to apply to their universities for financial support.